ant-media/ant-media-documentation/docs/guides/advanced-usage/plugins-for-ant-media-server.md

+---
-# Plugins for Ant Media Server
+title: Plugins for Ant Media Server
+sidebar_position: 11
+---

 There are different plugins listed below that can be used with the Ant Media Server.